tenforwardconsulting/subspace/README.md

 This will install a monit script that keeps sidekiq running.
 We spawn one sidekiq instance that manages as many queues as you need.
 Varaibles of note:

+    # Process these queues on this server
     job_queues:
       - default
       - mailers

+    # Run multiple sidekiq workers concurrently
+    sidekiq_workers: 1

 * Note that as of v0.4.13, we now also add a unique job queue for each host with its hostname.
 This is handy if you need to assign a job to a specific host.
 In general you should use named queues, but occasionally this is useful and there's no harm in having it there unused.